onhate/inbatches/README.md

 # InBatches (📦📦📦)

-InBatches is a zero-dependency TypeScript library that provides a convenient way to batch and execute asynchronous operations in a controlled manner.
+InBatches is a zero-dependency generic TypeScript library that provides a convenient way to batch executions that runs asynchronous.

+It is designed to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching.

 This library is especially useful for scenarios where you need to perform multiple asynchronous operations efficiently, such as when making network requests or performing database queries.

-Heavily inspired by [graphql/dataloader](https://github.com/graphql/dataloader) but better 😜
+Heavily inspired by [graphql/dataloader](https://github.com/graphql/dataloader) but using classes and decorators 😜

 ## Table of Contents